Chapa56/PhysioloPy/README.md

 # PhysioloPy
-Python framework for the human physiology simulation
+Python framework for the human physiology simulation.